I’m in the middle of reading Mindy Kaling’s new book, Why Not Me, and can I just say that I am so in love with everything about it.

 “I’ve been drinking water and eating healthy for weeks and I still have to do deep knee bends to get my jeans on.
 Cheers.
 None of it works.”

 “Why?
-Why can’t blogging be as easy as “Dear Diary?”
+Why can’t writing be as easy as “Dear Diary?”

-“I really don’t know how to dance but this definitely feels right.”
+“I don’t know how to dance but this definitely feels right.”

 “Oh, you don’t want to do your homework, or go to bed, or eat what I made for dinner?
 I’m riveted.
 Please tell me more.”